center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r5/README.md

 ## Extended Fields

-The Nist 800-53 Revision 5 STIX data does not extend the controls format with any additional properties.
+The NIST 800-53 Revision 5 STIX data does not extend the controls format with any additional properties.

 ## Mappings Methodology